 - How many areas have been affected

 Once the physician at Metro Dermatology has obtained this information, a skin examination is necessary.
 Diagnostic tests are often performed including a skin biopsy, examining the skin using an ultraviolet light and scraping skin lesions.
-If you believe you may have dyschromia, visit one of our locations in Elmhurst, Englewood, Flushing, or the Bronx to learn more.
+If you believe you may have dyschromia, visit one of our locations in Elmhurst, Fort Lee, NJ, Flushing, or the Bronx to learn more.
 Contact us today to schedule your consultation!